kenmanheimer/EmacsMultishell/README.md

 Handy Emacs utilities

 I've been using Gnu Emacs since it was publicly available (1985?), and have contributed some packages which are included with Emacs, notably the [Allout outliner](http://myriadicity.net/software-and-systems/craft/emacs-allout), [icomplete mode](http://www.emacswiki.org/emacs/IcompleteMode), and python-mode's [pdbtrack functionality](http://myriadicity.net/software-and-systems/craft/crafty-hacks#section-1).
 Like many long-time Emacs users, I have a bunch of custom code, some that's crucial.
-Here's sometha that you might find useful.
+Here are some that others might find useful.
 I hope to include more, as time allows.

 * **[multishell.el](./multishell.el)**